 Property taxes are administered and collected by local government officials.
 Property, which is assessed at 100% of its market value, is subject to taxation by a variety of taxing units (such as schools, counties, townships, cities and towns, and libraries), making the total tax rate the sum of the rates imposed by all of the applicable taxing units.
 Homeowners can deduct up to $2,500 from their income taxes for property taxes paid on their residence.

-Homeowners are eligible for the standard homestead deduction equals $45,000 or 60% of the assessed value of the homestead, whichever is less.
-A taxpayer entitled to receive a standard homestead deduction is also entitled to a supplemental deduction -- 35% for a homestead with an assessed value of less than $600,000, and 25% for a homestead assessed at more than $600,000 -- from the assessed value of the homestead after application of the homestead deduction.
+Homeowners are eligible for the standard homestead deduction, which is $45,000 or 60% of the assessed value of the homestead, whichever is less.
+A taxpayer entitled to receive a standard homestead deduction is also entitled to a supplemental deduction -- 35% for a homestead with an assessed value of less than $600,000, or 25% for a homestead assessed at more than $600,000.

 Median property tax on the state's median home value of $123,100 is $1,051, according to the Tax Foundation.

 Tax breaks for seniors: Homeowners 65 and older who earn $25,000 or less (combined for a married couple) are eligible to receive a tax reduction on property with an assessed value of $182,430 or less.
 A surviving spouse is entitled to the deduction if he or she is at least 60 years old and the deceased was at least 65 at the time of death.
 The amount of the deduction is the lesser of one-half of the assessed value of the property or $12,480.